Vladimir Herzog: Aftermath

 The autopsy was inconclusive, but at the time forensic pathologists were members of the police and systematically produced false autopsy reports in cases of death by torture.

 Public opinion, however, never accepted this version and his murder generated national indignation.
 The president of the Republic at the time, General Ernesto Geisel was also upset by these and other actions by what he called the "criminals" of the largely parallel power of military-directed violent political repression.
 As a result, he ordered a clean-up and reduction in these activities, firing the main ultra-right wing general behind it, Ednardo D'Ávila Melo.

 According to Henry Sobel, the chief rabbi of the main synagogue of São Paulo at the time, the murder of Herzog changed the country.
 "It was the catalyst of the eventual restoration of democracy.
 His death will always be a painful memory of a shady period of repression, a perpetual echo of the voice of freedom, which will never be kept silent".

-After finding out that Herzog's body bore the marks of torture, Rabbi Sobel decided that he should be buried in the center of the cemetery rather than in a corner, as Jewish tradition demands in cases of suicide.
+After finding out that Herzog's body bore the marks of torture, Rabbi Sobel decided that he should be buried in the centre of the cemetery rather than in a corner, as Jewish tradition demands in cases of suicide.
 This was made public and completely destroyed the official version of suicide.
 Officially, the first irrefutable proof that Herzog's death was not a suicide was reported in Fernando Pacheco Jordão's Dossier Herzog - Prisão, Tortura e Morte no Brasil.
-The author points out that the picture provided by the military as proof of Herzog's suicide portrayed the prisoner hanging by his prison belt tied in his cell's bars with his feet touching the floor and his knees notably bent.
+The author points out that the picture provided by the military as proof of Herzog's suicide portrayed the prisoner hanging by his prison belt tied to his cell's bars with his feet touching the floor and his knees notably bent.

 By the time of Herzog's death, Brazil was in extreme tension.
 The military had been in power for over ten years and the Brazilian population was constantly in fear.
 Herzog was the thirty-eighth person to "commit suicide" after being arrested by the military.
-The first thirty-seven however, were not as renowned as Herzog was.
+The first thirty-seven, however, were not as renowned as Herzog was.
 Precisely because he was a public figure his death attracted public and governmental attention to the case.
 His death is seen today as the beginning of the end of the Brazilian military dictatorship.
 Herzog has become a symbol of the fight for democracy in Brazil and has been honoured in many ways, such as by attributing it to the street where the TV Cultura is located in São Paulo.
-In addition, a public prize for journalism devoted to amnesty and human rights has been established with his name (Prêmio de Jornalismo Vladimir Herzog de Anistia e Direitos Humanos).
+In addition, a public prize for journalism devoted to amnesty and human rights has been established in his name (Prêmio de Jornalismo Vladimir Herzog de Anistia e Direitos Humanos).